afeld/sodapy/README.md

 You can install with `pip install sodapy`.

-If you want to install from source, then clone this repository and run `python setup.py install` from the project root.

-## Requirements

-At its core, this library depends heavily on the [Requests](http://docs.python-requests.org/en/latest/) package.
-All other requirements can be found in [requirements.txt](https://github.com/xmunoz/sodapy/blob/main/requirements.txt). `sodapy` is currently compatible with Python 3.5, 3.6, 3.7, 3.8, 3.9, and 3.10.

 ## Documentation

 The [official Socrata Open Data API docs](http://dev.socrata.com/) provide thorough documentation of the available methods, as well as [other client libraries](https://dev.socrata.com/libraries/).
 A quick list of eligible domains to use with this API is available via the [Socrata Discovery API](https://socratadiscovery.docs.apiary.io/#reference/0/count-by-domain/count-by-domain?console=1) or [Socrata's Open Data Network](https://www.opendatanetwork.com/).